the-moisrex/webpp/benchmarks/README.md

 machines with different architectures, operating systems, hardware installed, software installed, and even different situations for example system load.

-Unfortunately due to versioning, the old benchmarks have been lost or it's really hard to get to them, that's why from now on there's going to be lots of code duplication and the benchmarks try to copy and paste the important parts that require benchmarking so at least what was intended to be benchmarked is not going to be lost after updates thus make the benchmarks faulty and even something un-compilable.
+Unfortunately due to versioning, the old benchmarks have been lost, or it's really hard to get to them, that's why from now on there's going to be lots of code duplication and the benchmarks try to copy and paste the important parts that require benchmarking so at least what was intended to be benchmarked is not going to be lost after updates thus make the benchmarks faulty and even something un-compilable.